HMJiangGatech/huge/cran-comments.md

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of huge.
+I have also run R CMD check on downstream dependencies of huge by https://github.com/r-lib/revdepcheck/.
-All packages that I could install passed, except for `netgwas`:
-  One check is failed: testthat/test_buildMap.R
-  I manually verified the difference between the output of the old huge and the new huge.
-The only difference is the ordering of the result.
+All 21 packages produce the same checking results by using both the old huge and the new huge.
-  There is only one call of our `huge` function.
-I also check the output of that step.
-I only discovered subtle numerical difference.
-The relative error is about $10^{-10}$.